Quick Reference

 Whitespace removal

-GoHT will keep the newlines from the original template.
-You can remove these and any other whitespace by focusing on whitespace outside or inside an element:
+GoHT will keep the newlines from the original Haml template.
+Haml can remove whitespace by focusing on whitespace outside or inside an element:

 %span> Eliminate whitespace outside the element.